 Chairman, President, and CEO

-Mr. Iannini has over 25 years of investment banking/financial experience.
-He has held senior positions at Salomon Brothers, Schroder Wertheim, Barrington Associates, a division of Wells Fargo Securities and Greif & Co.
-During his career, Mr. Iannini has executed over 200 transactions for both large capitalization public companies such as Avon Products, Xerox, Eastman Kodak, Toys R Us, Hilton Hotels and Textron as well as for small and medium-size entrepreneurial and private businesses.
-In 2013 and 2018 the Los Angeles Business Journal named Mr. Iannini as one of the most influential M&A advisors who has advised on some of the biggest, most challenging and important transactions in the region.
+Mr. Iannini has over 30 years of investment banking/financial experience.
+He has held senior positions at Salomon Brothers (Now Citigroup) in New York and Los Angeles, Schroder Wertheim (Now Citigroup), Barrington Associates (now Intrepid) , formally a division of Wells Fargo Securities and Greif & Co.
+During his career, Mr. Iannini has executed over 200 transactions for both large capitalization public companies such as Avon Products, Xerox, Eastman Kodak, Toys R Us, Hilton Hotels, Dial Corp., Viad Corporation and Textron as well as for small and medium-size entrepreneurial and private businesses.
+For ten years running, the Los Angeles Business Journal has named Mr. Iannini as one of the most influential M&A advisors who has advised on some of the biggest, most challenging and important transactions in the region.
 Mr. Iannini has been quoted and interviewed many times in various publications regarding his expertise in mergers and acquisitions.
-Such publications include The Deal, Variety, The Wall Street Journal, Los Angeles Times and Los Angeles Business Journal.
+Such publications include Business Insider, The Deal, Variety, The Wall Street Journal, Los Angeles Times and Los Angeles Business Journal.

-In terms of mergers and acquisitions, Mr. Iannini has worked on both domestic and cross-border transactions including the sale/restructuring of Security Pacific Asia Bank Ltd. for Bank of America, the sale of Avon's Apparel Fashion Division, Textron's acquisition of Cessna and the sale of the Petrie stake in Toys R Us; among many others.
-He has expertise in completing transactions in a variety of industries including consumer products, aerospace/defense, consumer services, manufacturing, distribution, technology, business services, retail, hospitality, health care and financial services.
-Middle-market transactions completed by Mr. Iannini include the sale/recapitalization of Intercontinental Art to Madison Dearborn, the sale/recapitalization of KBell Socks to Compass Equity, the sale of Arrow Paper and Food to U.S Foodservice, the sale of Entertainment Data to AC Nielsen, the acquisition of Bushman's of Australia by Channell Commercial Corporation, the acquisitions of RMS Electronics, Standby-Electronics (Canada) and A.C.
-Egerton Holdings PLC (United Kingdom) by Channell Commercial Corporation as well as the acquisitions of Meridian Technology and Carbon Copy Ltd. by Microcom; among many others.
-In terms of financing, Mr. Iannini has worked on transactions, which have raised over $5 billion of public and private common equity, preferred equity, senior debt and subordinated debt.
+In terms of mergers and acquisitions, Mr. Iannini has worked on both domestic and cross-border transactions including the $3 billion sale/restructuring of Security Pacific Asia Bank Ltd. for Bank of America, the $350 million sale of Avon's Apparel Fashion Division, Textron's $2 billion acquisition of Cessna, the $2 billion spin-off of Hilton Hotels gaming operations, the $780 million sale of Dobbs Foodservice to Swiss Airlines and the sale of the $1 billion Petrie stake in Toys R Us; among many others.
+He has expertise in completing transactions in a variety of industries including consumer products, aerospace/defense, consumer services, manufacturing, distribution, B to B, B to C, technology, business services, retail, hospitality, health care and financial services.
+Mr. Iannini has completed many Middle-market transactions (values of $25-$200 million) including the sale/recapitalization of Intercontinental Art to Madison Dearborn, the sale/recapitalization of KBell Socks to Compass Equity, the sale of Arrow Paper and Food to U.S Foodservice, the sale of Entertainment Data to A.C.
+Nielsen, the acquisition of Bushman's of Australia by Channell Commercial Corporation, the acquisitions of RMS Electronics, Standby-Electronics (Canada) and A.C.
+Egerton Holdings PLC (United Kingdom) by Channell Commercial Corporation as well as the acquisitions of Meridian Technology and Carbon Copy Ltd. by Microcom ( Now part of Hewlett Packard); among many others noted in the “Experience” section on this website.
+In terms of financing, Mr. Iannini has worked on equity (IPO and Secondary Offerings) and debt capital raising transactions which have raised over $5 billion of public and private common equity, preferred equity, senior debt and subordinated debt.

 Mr. Iannini also has significant experience from the "client" side of transactions.
-He was treasurer and vice president of corporate development at Viad Corp (NYSE:VVI), a $3 billion conglomerate, and directed a team of investment bankers from Lehman Brothers and Salomon Brothers in the $1.8-billion spin-off of MoneyGram.
+He was Treasurer and Vice President of Corporate Development (a.k.a.
+Mergers & Acquisitions) at Viad Corporation (NYSE:VVI), a $6 billion conglomerate and member of the S&P 400 Index at the time.
+Notably, he directed a team of investment bankers from Lehman Brothers and Salomon Brothers in the $1.8-billion spin-off of MoneyGram.
 At Viad, he was the Chairman of the Investment and Acquisition Committees.
 His treasury duties included the management of the Company's $7 billion securities portfolio, pension plan, working capital/cash management in addition to his responsibilities for the Company's capital markets activities including the commercial paper program, medium term note program and the successful completion of a new $425 million revolving credit facility with a syndicate of fifteen major domestic and international banks.

-In addition, he served on the Board of Directors of Channell Commercial Corp (NASDAQ: CHNL) where he was a member of both the Audit Committee and Compensation Committee.
+Mr. Iannini served on the Board of Directors of Channell Commercial Corp (NASDAQ: CHNL) where he was the designated Financial Expert and a member of both the Audit Committee and Compensation Committee.

-Mr. Iannini has also served as an adjunct professor of accounting at UCLA.
-He has spoken at various industry and trade show events such as the Association for Corporate Growth and American Electronics Association.
-Prior to his career executing strategic transactions, Mr. Iannini was a senior accountant with Arthur Andersen & Co. where he earned his CPA accreditation.
-He has a BS in Accounting, Magna Cum Laude, from the Carroll School of Management at Boston College as well as an MBA, Summa Cum Laude, from the Anderson School of Management at UCLA.
+Mr. Iannini has also served as an adjunct professor of accounting at UCLA for several years teaching both accounting and finance courses to undergraduates.
+He has spoken at various industry and trade show events such as the Hawaii Tax Institute, American Electronics Association and Association for Corporate Growth.
+Prior to his career executing strategic transactions, Mr. Iannini was an auditor and was promoted to senior accountant with Arthur Andersen & Co. after only two years and he earned his C.P.A. accreditation by passing the entire exam at one sitting, a feat only accomplished by less than 2% of participants.
+He has a B.S. in Accounting, Magna Cum Laude, from the Carroll School of Management at Boston College as well as an M.B.A., Summa Cum Laude, from the Anderson School of Management at U.C.L.
+A. For his M.B.A thesis, Mr. Iannini was chosen by the Dean to lead a team of his classmates in assisting David Murdoch CEO in analyzing various aspects of his businesses at Dole and Castle & Cook.
 Mr. Iannini is an avid college football fan and in particular all sports relating to Boston College.
 He is a member of the California Yacht Club, Pacific Palisades YMCA, Los Angeles World Affairs Council and served on the Loyola Marymount President’s Council.
+Mr. Iannini completed the 1979 Boston Marathon and has twice completed the 50 mile Rosarito to Ensenada Endurance Bike Race.
+Mr. Iannini was voted Most Likely to Succeed by his high school classmates and was a three year letterman in football who was elected as Co-Captain his Senior Year and earned All-League honors.
+At Boston College, Mr. Iannini is a member of the Leadership Circle of donors having been recognized and inducted into several prestigious organizations at the school including The 1863 Society and The Shaw Society.

 Head of Southern California Region

-Matt Dawson is a Managing Director with William & Henry Associates and possesses over 14 years of financial advisory and corporate finance experience.
-Mr. Dawson has participated in a variety of engagements, including mergers and acquisitions, private capital placement and strategic advisory services.
-Prior to joining William and Henry, Mr. Dawson was with Barrington Associates, a division of Wells Fargo Securities.
-Mr. Dawson has worked with companies in numerous industries, including healthcare; consumer products; agriculture and food research; maintenance, repair and overhaul (MRO) services and electronics.
-Mr. Dawson led the day-to-day execution on the sale of Nix Check Cashing to Kinecta Federal Credit Union and was on the teams that completed the sale of Westbread to Monsanto, the sale of Spencer N. Enterprises to Ancor Capital and the sale of Pasternack Enterprises, Inc. to Windjammer Capital.
-Before joining Barrington Associates, Mr. Dawson played professional football with teams in the NFL and Arena Football League.
+Matt Dawson is a Managing Director with William & Henry Associates and possesses over 15 years of financial advisory and corporate finance experience.
+He has participated in a variety of engagements, including mergers and acquisitions, private capital placement and strategic advisory services.
+Prior to joining William & Henry, Mr. Dawson was with Barrington Associates, a division of Wells Fargo Securities.
+He has worked with companies in numerous industries, including healthcare; consumer products; agriculture and food research; maintenance, repair and overhaul (MRO) services and electronics.
+Mr. Dawson led the day-to-day execution on the sale of Nix Check Cashing to Kinecta Federal Credit Union; was on the teams that completed the sale of Westbread to Monsanto; the sale of Spencer N. Enterprises to Ancor Capital; and the sale of Pasternack Enterprises, Inc. to Windjammer Capital.
+Before joining Barrington Associates, He played professional football with teams in the NFL and Arena Football League.
+Mr. Dawson is FINRA licensed: 7, 63, 79 and 24.

-Following his freshman year at the United States Naval Academy, Mr. Dawson transferred to the Wharton School at the University of Pennsylvania.
-While at Wharton, Mr. Dawson was a member of the varsity football team and received a bachelor of science in management and finance.
-Mr. Dawson is a licensed motorcycle racer, outdoor enthusiast and licensed pilot.
+Following his freshman year playing quarterback at the United States Naval Academy, Mr. Dawson transferred to the Wharton School at the University of Pennsylvania.
+While at Wharton, he was a strong safety on the varsity football team and received a Bachelor of Science in Management and Finance.
+Additionally, Mr. Dawson was a consultant at the Wharton Small Business Development Center.
+He is a licensed motorcycle racer, outdoor enthusiast and licensed pilot.

 Yael Lustmann has over 20 years of experience in a wide range of business, advisory and legal environments, including acquisition, financing, joint ventures and restructuring transactions in several industries and countries.